Portuguese nationality law: Restrictions to birthright citizenship

+European integration

+In 1986, Portugal joined the European Communities (EC), a set of organisations that later developed into the European Union (EU).
+Portuguese citizens have since been able to work in other EC/EU countries under the freedom of movement for workers established by the 1957 Treaty of Rome and participated in their first European Parliament elections in 1987.
+With the creation of European Union citizenship by the 1992 Maastricht Treaty, free movement rights were extended to all nationals of EU member states regardless of their employment status.
+The scope of these rights was further expanded with the establishment of the European Economic Area in 1994 to include any national of an EFTA member state except for Switzerland, which concluded a separate free movement agreement with the EU that came into force in 2002.

 Law 25/94 of 1994

 In response to an increase in the 1990s of unlawful immigration into Portugal, the governing coalition amended the 1981 act by limiting jus soli and naturalisation.
-For jus soli, the parents were now required not only to reside in Portugal, but to hold a residence permit -- and the work permit or permit of stay possessed by a large percentage of foreigners living in Portugal would not be sufficient.
+For jus soli, the parents were now required not only to reside in Portugal, but to hold a residence permit—and the work permit or permit of stay possessed by a large percentage of foreigners living in Portugal would not be sufficient.
 If the parents were not from a Lusophone country, the minimum period of residence was increased from six year to 10 years.

 A person married to a Portuguese citizen was now required to be married for at least three years before acquiring citizenship, and was required to carry the burden of proof of showing an effective link to the Portuguese community.

 Organic Law 1/2004

 To reduce the effects of some earlier legislation on Portuguese emigrant communities, the law removed the power of the government to oppose reacquisition of nationality, made acquisition of Portuguese citizenship automatic if the loss of nationality had not been registered, and made reacquisition retroactive to the date of loss.
 That opened the doors for children born abroad of Portuguese emigrants to more easily acquire citizenship by descent.